Earthly and Divine - The Many Faces of Love

 "At the center of non-violence stands the principle of love." - MLK Jr.

-Like our modern era, the 1960s was a time of great change and turmoil.
+Like our modern era, the decade of the '60s was a time of great change and turmoil.
 It was also a very idealistic time, and if one were to choose three words that embodied that idealism they would likely be

 In contemporary times

 When I was 16 I thought a lot about love.
 A big fan of The Beatles, I really embraced their positivity.
 "She loves you, yeah, yeah, yeah" and "I want to hold your hand" were hooks that had captured me when I was 12, and as I grew older I began to exam the decade from which they arose.
 Tracing the Beatles' history and then the history of other musicians, I learned about the